 Graduate Recital Procedures

-All Performance and Literature students are required to complete at least one recital as part of their degree.
+All Performance and Literature students are required to complete two recitals as part of their degree.
 The following procedures and guidelines have been established by the Graduate Music Department.

 Repertoire and Jury Approval

 Repertoire and performance time will normally be endorsed by the Applied Instructor, but must ultimately be approved by the Chair of the Graduate Music Department or designate.
-Students will submit a complete Graduate Recital Form detailing their proposed repertoire with accurate timings and list of jurors (with signatures) to the Music Office no fewer than 5 WEEKS before the proposed recital date.
+Students will submit a complete a Graduate Department Credit Recital Approval Form detailing their proposed repertoire with accurate timings and list of jurors (with signatures) to the Music Office no fewer than 8 WEEKS before the proposed recital date.
+Once approved, no changes to recital date or repertoire are permitted.

 The Applied Instructor will suggest jurors (3 are required, normally the Applied Instructor is included).
 The student will then approach the proposed jurors and obtain their agreement and signatures on the Graduate Recital Form, which is then submitted to the Music Office.